 This area of the Argolic Gulf is ideal for sailing and cruising, especially during the summer months when northwesterly thermal winds dominate.
 Sailors can expect winds of 3-5 beaufort (around 7 to 20 knots) that begin around noon and cease at sunset.
-We believe these four destinations in East Peloponnesus will make your next sailing holiday really special.
+We believe these four destinations in East Peloponnese will make your next sailing vacation really special.

 Why visit Nafplio?